 While my daughter is sensitive to sounds, playing music in the background while sleeping masked the random sounds or noise she would hear.

-Her ears became accustomed to hearing something that when noise would pop up out of nowhere, she wouldn’t notice it.
-Of course, it’s different when the noise is really loud that even adults would be stunned.
+Her ears became accustomed to hearing something that when the noise would pop up out of nowhere, she wouldn’t notice it.
+Of course, it’s different when the noise is deafening that even adults would be stunned.

 Summing it all up